yugr/sortcheck/README.md

 (default false)
 * do\_report\_error - print reports (only used for benchmarking,
 default true)
+* raise - raise signal on detecting violation (useful for inspecting issues in debugger)
 * check - comma-separated list of checks to perform;
 available options are
   * default - default set of checks (see below)